Brand Licensing: Everything You Need to know

 - Core existing product

 - Goals and objectives of the program

 - License vision

 Any plan should also include a channel regarding distribution, target customer demographics, merchandise and marketing plans, and the competitive nature of the market.

 If you need help with brand licensing, post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.